 Tickets are $10 per person 12 years old and over.
 Reservations by advanced purchase are required.
 Tickets are sold at the Athens-Limestone County Tourism office Monday through Friday from 8 a.m. to 5 p.m.

-The Huntsville Ghost Walk will begin another chilling season on Saturday, September 6.
+The Huntsville Ghost Walks will begin another chilling season for Fridays and Saturdays in September and October.
 All tours begin at Harrison Brothers Hardware Store, located at 124 South Side Square, promptly at 6 p.m.
-In October, we also have walking tours on Saturday at 8:30 p.m.
+In October, they also have walking tours on Saturday at 8:30 p.m.
 You choose one of three guided tours through the Twickenham District, the Old Town District, or the Downtown District.
 Hear stories from Huntsville’s haunted past and learn why the spirits remain.
 Tickets are $10 for adults, $5 for children 12 and under. (from www.huntsvilleghostwalk.com)